Did you know massage therapy is proven to improve mood, reduce stress and anxiety, and provide a sense of well-being and relaxation?

 A massage therapy session lasts 30, 60 or 90 minutes in a calm and relaxing environment.
 During the first appointment, the therapist will assess your overall health.
 Depending on your goals, the massage therapist will focus on a specific area of the body or on a complete body treatment.

-Treatments vary, as there are many methods of treatments, such as therapeutic massage for injuries, deep tissue massage, lymphatic drainage massage, relaxation massage, sports massage, Swedish massage, etc. Treatments can be relaxing, but sometimes they may be more uncomfortable due to deep tissue techniques to help relieve muscular tensions and adhesions.
+Treatments vary, as there are many different massage techniques.
+Treatments can be relaxing, but sometimes they may be more uncomfortable due to deep tissue techniques to help relieve muscular tensions and adhesions.

 How often should I get a massage?Frequency of treatments can vary depending on your goal.
 In general it should be between 4-6 weeks.
 Some treatments however can be done weekly, for example, a lymphatic drainage massage to improve bloating and reduce excess swelling, or a professional athlete who’s training intensely and needs further muscle recovery to improve training.
 Talk to your massage therapist to see how often you should be getting massaged!